Top 25 US Universities with the Most Powerful Alumni Network

 Notable Alumni

-• Virgil Abloh, fashion designer, artistic director of Louis Vuitton’s men’s wear collection
+• Virgil Abloh, fashion designer and artistic director of Louis Vuitton’s men’s wear collection

 • Roger G. DeKok, astronaut